Introduction To Enterprise Strategic Planning Using Strategy Software

 Hello everyone and welcome to the new StrategyBlocks website – I hope you find it informative and useful.
-The StrategyBlogs section is a new addition and to kickoff I want to discuss some of the issues I see surrounding strategy management generally.
+The Blog section is a new addition and to kickoff I want to discuss some of the issues I see surrounding strategy management generally.

 I believe communication is the key.
-It is of fundamental importance that the individuals tasked with the execution of strategy, understand what the objectives are and stay aligned with the strategic vision of the organisation.
+It is of fundamental importance that the individuals tasked with the execution of strategy, understand what the objectives are and stay aligned with the strategic vision of the organization.

 So what exactly is the problem with the “Strategic Plan On Top Shelf Collecting Dust” (SPOTSCD)?
 It is horrendously long, unpictorial, and completely dull.
 It is far from engaging and does not drive people into action.
-Therefore there is a reduced awareness of the individual’s place in the organisation’s grand vision and as a result people go about their day-to-day business, whether it is strategically relevant or not.
+Therefore there is a reduced awareness of the individual’s place in the organization’s grand vision and as a result people go about their day-to-day business, whether it is strategically relevant or not.

 I read an excellent article recently by author, Nenshad Bardoliwalla .
 (December 1, 2009).
 The Top 10 Trends for 2010 in Analytics, Business Intelligence, and Performance Management .
 Retrieved from (http://www.enterpriseirregulars.com) which shares some interesting insights related to strategy and its relationship to the Performance Management technology market.
 The following are excerpts from that article: